-As JFTC determines the scale of businesses that will be subject to Article 3, Paragraph 1 of the Act on Promotion of Competition Related to Specified Software Used on Smartphones (SSCPA), we urge for the careful consideration of the small business community that will be deeply impacted by distortions to digital platform competition and innovation resulting from Japanese government interventions.

-Accordingly, the App Association urges JFTC to reconsider its approach to a threshold of 40 million domestic users that use the app store at least once a month in each month of the app store fiscal year.
+Scope of Application: As JFTC determines the scale of businesses that will be subject to Article 3, Paragraph 1 of the Act on Promotion of Competition Related to Specified Software Used on Smartphones (SSCPA), we urge for the careful consideration of the small business community that will be deeply impacted by distortions to digital platform competition and innovation resulting from Japanese government interventions.
+Accordingly, the App Association urges JFTC to reconsider its approach to a threshold of 40 million domestic users that use the app marketplace at least once a month in each month of the marketplace's fiscal year.
 As proposed, this definition would not consider non-smartphone users, effectively only applying to the Apple and Google app stores.
-We strongly encourage JFTC to ensure that its SSCPA regulations are applied in an objective and non-discriminatory manner, which must reflect the nature of the digital platform ecosystem as described above.
-JFTC can do this by counting users of any digital platform, including those that are non-smartphone users.
+We strongly encourage JFTC to ensure that its SSCPA regulations are applied in an objective and nondiscriminatory manner, which must reflect the nature of the digital platform ecosystem as described above.
+JFTC can do this by counting users of any digital platform.
 Unless its approach to scale is altered to reflect digital platform market bounds and realities, JFTC's implementation of the SSCPA will be selectively applied to portions of digital platform markets, distorting pro-competitive dynamics that have enabled immense small business growth and job creation in Japan.